 New umpires have most games scheduled at local diamonds featuring teams in their home Minor Association.
 Wherever possible, CASUA assignor limits travel for new umpires.
 The regular season starts as early as the first week of May and runs until the end of June.
-Regular season games usually last about 1.5 hours.
+Regular season games usually last about 90-105 minutes.

-- 1. Assignor: Lisa LeMasurier is CASUA Assignor.
-She can be reached here. - 2.
-Assigning of games: Games are assigned through an online scheduling platform.
+- 1. Assigning of games: Games are assigned through the RAMP online scheduling platform.
 Each umpire receives an email notification of assigned games that have been assigned and must accept or decline the assignment.
-Details about how the system works, and what will be expected of each umpire will be explained at the annual clinic. - 3.
-Game fees: Umpires take home \$30 per game. - 4.
+Details about how the system works, and what will be expected of each umpire will be explained at the clinic. - 2.
+Game fees: Umpires take home \$35 per game. - 3.
 Umpire payments: Umpires are NOT paid on the day of the game.
 Records are kept by the Assignor, and cheque is issued in June (for games worked in May) and July (for the rest of the season).
 Each umpire is to monitor his/her schedule in the online system and if there are errors contact the Assignor immediately.